Frequently Asked Questions (FAQ's)

 Am I entitled to a discount if I am a Youth or a Senior?

 Yes.
 Children between 5 – 15 (inclusive) are entitled to a child discount of 50% of the adult price.
-Certain BritRail Passes also offer free child discount, please check when booking.
+Certain BritRail Passes also offer a free child discount, please see FAQ below and also check when booking.
 Children travelling between the ages of 0 - 4 (inclusive) do not need to pay for a pass if they do not take up a seat (i.e: sit on parent's lap)

-Do children go free with a full paying adult?
+Do children travel free with a full paying adult?

 Yes, every adult (or senior) travelling on a full paying BritRail Pass, BritRail England Pass or BritRail South West Pass, can take one child with them for free.
-The child will still need a BritRail Pass but the value will be zero.
+The child will still need a BritRail Pass but the value will be zero, so make sure you declare them at time of booking.
 Any further children will pay the normal child rate BritRail Pass.

 Are there any further discounts available?